opsramp/or-mcp-v2/docs/MCP_GO_FORK.md

 3. Client-server communication
 4. Testing infrastructure

-The modified library maintains compatibility with the original MCP specification while providing the enhancements needed for the HPE OpsRamp implementation.
+The vendored library maintains compatibility with the original MCP specification while providing the enhancements needed for the HPE OpsRamp implementation.

 ## Maintenance Strategy

 We plan to:
-1. Keep our fork synchronized with upstream changes when appropriate
+1. Keep our vendored library updated with upstream changes when appropriate
 2. Contribute non-OpsRamp-specific improvements back to the upstream project
 3. Maintain a clear separation between core MCP functionality and OpsRamp-specific extensions

-This approach allows us to benefit from community improvements while maintaining the specialized functionality required for HPE OpsRamp.
+This approach allows us to benefit from community improvements while maintaining complete control over the specialized functionality required for HPE OpsRamp.